Amir-Montazery/OSTIF/Completed-Engagements.md

 **100+** Security Vulnerabilities Found and Patched

 **26** Severe Bugs Found and Patched (bugs that would have a CVSS score of “high” or “critical” rating)
+### The following is a list of engagements coordinated by OSTIF.
+PDF versions of the full report(s) can be found at the bottom of the page linked under deliverable.

 |       Product       |   Review Date  |             Result            |                                                          Deliverable                                                         ||
 |:-------------------:|:--------------:|:-----------------------------:|:----------------------------------------------------------------------------------------------------------------------------:|---|